 We don’t just talk the talk when it comes to green vehicles – we’re well on our way to converting our own fleet too.

 Our fleet is well on the way to become a cleaner, greener unit; a key part of our Local Plan to improve air quality in Nottingham.
-With an original aim of converting 22% of the fleet to Ultra Low Emission Vehicles (ULEVs) by 2020, we have already hit 30%.
+With an original aim of converting 22% of the fleet to Ultra Low Emission Vehicles (ULEVs) by 2020, we’re already passed this.

 There are already more than 50 ULEV cars and vans, with a further 40 diesel and petrol vehicles being converted.
 The council is making great strides toward reducing the carbon and nitrogen dioxide impacts of transport in Nottingham.